-- If inferior MI consider RV infarction.
-Check RV leads on 12-lead ECG. - Dopamine 2.5-10 mcg/kg/min to keep the BP above 80 mm Hg and thus maintain coronary perfusion. - About 20% of patients with cardiogenic shock have low LV filling pressures (e.g., RV infarction or patients on diuretic therapy) and may benefit from fluid infusions (250 mL bolus normal saline, repeated if necessary up to 2000 mL).
+- Consider immediate angioplasty and insertion of aortic balloon pump if feasible. - ▶ If inferior MI consider RV infarction.
+Check RV leads on 12-lead ECG. - Consider emergency echo (contact Cardiologist).
+This will identify the cause of the hypotension and guide treatment (RV infarction, LV infarction, acute VSD, acute papillary rupture, tamponade). - Consider inotropes, e.g., dobutamine or dopamine.
+See Inotropic Support for infusion details on page 28.
+Discuss with Cardiologist. - About 20% of patients with cardiogenic shock have low LV filling pressures (e.g., RV infarction or patients on diuretic therapy) and may benefit from fluid infusions (250 mL bolus 0.9% sodium chloride, repeated if necessary up to 2000 mL).
 These patients do not have pulmonary oedema.
-Swan-Ganz monitoring may be helpful. - Consider early aortic balloon counter pulsation and coronary angioplasty with an acute myocardial infarction. - Treat any arrhythmias. - Consider other possible causes, e.g., sepsis, drugs, pulmonary embolism.
+Swan-Ganz monitoring may be helpful. - Consider early aortic balloon counter pulsation and coronary angioplasty with an acute myocardial infarction. - Treat any arrhythmias. - Consider other possible causes, e.g., sepsis, pulmonary embolism.

-6.5 Acute Coronary Syndrome
+6.5 Acute Coronary Syndromes

 The pain experienced with unstable angina is similar to stable angina, though often more intense and of longer duration.
 It may also be associated with other signs such as sweating and nausea.
 Very often it is difficult to distinguish between unstable angina and acute myocardial infarction during the initial assessment of the patient.
-Thus, management in the first few hours will often be similar to that for myocardial infarction (see page 31).
+Thus, management in the first few hours will often be similar to that for myocardial infarction (see page 30).